markuskimius/dpm/README.md

 This is a pipe-separated text file in the following format:

 ```
-PKGNAME|URL|BRANCH
+DEPNAME|URL1 BRANCH1 [URL2 BRANCH2] [URL3 BRANCH3] [...]
 ```

-`BRANCH` is optional.
-If not set, the default branch is pulled.
+`DEPNAME` is the package name of the dependency.
+This name also serves as the name of the subdirectory under `$DPM` which the package is installed.

+When `DEPNAME` is installed, it is installed from `URL1` branch `BRANCH1.
+The remaining URL and branch names, if supplied, are other acceptable sources from where `DEPNAME` could also be installed.
+If any branch from the URL is acceptable, it may be ommitted (if it is the last branch) or `*` may be used as its placeholder.
+This information is used when installing `DEPNAME` to test, if the system already has a package named `DEPNAME` installed, whether the already installed copy is a compatible package or another package that happens to be named `DEPNAME`.

-If you don't have write access to PKG1 that depends on PKG2, you can create a meta-package PKG0 that depends on PKG1 and PKG2, and install PKG0.
+If you don't have a write access to PKG1 that depends on PKG2, you can create a metapackage PKG0 that depends on PKG1 and PKG2, and install PKG0.

 ## Configuration